Could Ameren’s New Transmission Line Make Congestion Worse?

-The U.S. transmission grid is facing the unprecedented challenge of a shifting generation portfolio from massive additions of intermittent renewable energy.
+The U.S. transmission grid is facing the unprecedented challenge of a shifting generation portfolio stemming from massive additions of intermittent renewable energy.

 However, there is a serious issue regarding transmission expansion plans: The process of building new generation happens much faster than building new transmission.
 This means that attempts to alleviate congestion or deliver power to a new area can sometimes have unintended consequences.

-Ameren’s new 100-mile, 345-kV transmission line in the region overseen by Midcontinent Independent System Operator grid operator, dubbed the Mark Twain Transmission Project, is the latest example of the challenges RTOs face when it comes to the shifting grid in the Midwest.
+Ameren’s new 100-mile, 345-kilovolt transmission line in the region overseen by the Midcontinent Independent System Operator, dubbed the Mark Twain Transmission Project, is the latest example of the challenges regional transmission organizations face when it comes to the shifting grid in the Midwest.

-MISO Transmission Upgrades & Generation Retirements
+MISO Transmission Upgrades and Generation Retirements

-Source: U.S. Energy Information Administration (EIA)
+Source: U.S. Energy Information Administration

 New wind capacity and coal retirements

-Mark Twain was conceived to allow more wind capacity from Iowa and Missouri to travel east into Illinois at the Marblehead transformer.
-Wind farms in the area had been injecting zero marginal cost power into the grid near Palmyra and causing new patterns of transmission congestion.
-Ameren began construction on the line in May 2018 and it officially went into service on December 19, 2019.
+The Mark Twain project was conceived to allow more wind capacity from Iowa and Missouri to travel east into Illinois at the Marblehead transformer.
+Wind farms in the area had been injecting zero-marginal-cost power into the grid near Palmyra and causing new patterns of transmission congestion.
+Ameren began construction on the line in May 2018, and it officially went into service on December 19, 2019.

-When Mark Twain was first proposed in 2011, nameplate wind generation capacity in MISO was just under 10 gigawatts.
-By the end of 2018, wind generation capacity in MISO reached 18.2 gigawatts.
+When the Mark Twain project was first proposed in 2011, nameplate wind generation capacity in MISO was just under 10 gigawatts.
+By the end of 2018, wind generation capacity in MISO had reached 18.2 gigawatts.

-The Marblehead transformer is one of the top constraints in MISO, located in part of the grid that bottlenecks the amount of wind generation that can flow from Iowa and Missouri into Illinois.
+The Marblehead transformer is one of the most constrained areas in MISO, located in a part of the grid that bottlenecks the amount of wind generation that can flow from Iowa and Missouri into Illinois.

-The addition of the Mark Twain line also happens to coincide with the retirements of four Illinois coal plants totaling over 2 gigawatts of capacity: Coffeen, Havana, Hennepin, and Duck Creek.
-Those retirements happened in August 2019, and the final plant, Duck Creek, retired on December 13 — just days before the new line was scheduled to going into service.
+The addition of the Mark Twain line also happens to coincide with the retirements of four Illinois coal plants totaling over 2 gigawatts of capacity: Coffeen, Havana, Hennepin and Duck Creek.
+The first three retirements happened in August 2019, and the final plant, Duck Creek, retired on December 13 — just days before the new line was scheduled to going into service.

-The latter three of those plants provided reactive power to the Marblehead transformer.
+The latter three plants provided reactive power to the Marblehead transformer.
 With the retirement of these plants, the grid is poised to be thrown out of balance as additional power flows over those lines and directly through the Marblehead transformer.

 On high wind days in Iowa and Missouri, power from new wind capacity in the region will flow toward Marblehead via the new line — making the bottleneck worse and causing congestion.
 In other words, rapid wind development since 2011, combined with the retirement of several major coal plants, means the new Mark Twain project will cause additional congestion at Marblehead even as it eases congestion issues near Palmyra.